Exeu/ExeuMiscBundle/README.md

 minMessage -> The message that should be displayed when the image is to small (placeholder %width%, %height%)

 maxMessage -> The message that should be displayed when the image is to big (placeholder %width%, %height%)

+invalidFileMessage -> The message that shold be displayed when the file is no valid image

 **If you only provide either minDimension or maxDimension your image will validate only against this dimension**